DETAILED ACTION

 at least one memory (1915, Fig. 19) [also Central Processor, Fig. 6; ¶63, where a processor inherently includes associated memory]; and

-at least one processor coupled to the at least one memory (Central Processor, Fig. 6; ¶63), the at least one processor, individually or in any combination, is configured to:
+at least one processor coupled to the at least one memory (Central Processor, Fig. 6; ¶63), the at least one processor is configured to:

-estimate a current position of the UE based on prior position fix information from the prior GNSS session (1911, Fig. 19; ¶118, lines 43-48; claim 15) [where inertial navigation propagates the previous position based on a change in position determined from the inertial measurements].
+estimate a current position of the UE based on prior position fix information from the prior GNSS positioning session (1911, Fig. 19; ¶118, lines 43-48; claim 15) [where an inertial navigation system propagates the previous position based on a change in position and a change in direction determined from the inertial measurements (see, e.g., the definition of "inertial navigation system" in the Academic Press Dictionary of Science and Technology)]; and

-Smith fails to disclose verifying, in response to the detection that the UE is operating in the specified GNSS environment, that a duration between a prior GNSS positioning session and a current GNSS positioning session is less than a time threshold; and the estimating being based on the duration is less than the time threshold.
+Smith fails to disclose verifying, in response to the detection that the UE is operating in the specified GNSS environment, that a duration between a prior GNSS positioning session and a current GNSS positioning session is less than a time threshold; and the estimating being based on the duration being less than the time threshold, wherein the prior position fix information comprises a prior velocity associated with the prior GNSS positioning session and comprises a prior elevation and an azimuth of a set of satellites associated with the prior GNSS positioning session.

 Soloviev teaches inertial navigation propagating a previous GNSS position where a duration between a prior GNSS positioning session and a current GNSS positioning session is less than a time threshold is verified (p.
 2, final ¶ to p.
 3, ¶1) [where inertial propagation is only used for a limited time because over time the position error becomes unacceptable].